 The first Agape was organized and managed under the leadership of Babychen Mattamel and his team.
 It was a huge success and continues to be the same, year after year the Malayalee community of Vancouver looks forward to Agape.
 These initiatives are still progressing and will continue until the church is built.

 In 2014, George Achen moved to a US church handing over the baton to Fr.
 Dr. Paul T Varghese.

 Our Diocese Metropolitan HG Eusebius Thirumeni appointed Fr.
 Dr. Paul T Varghese as our Vicar.
 Fr.
 Dr. Paul T Varghese is a Canadian Citizen who moved from Edmonton to BC in December 2013.
-It is never easy to fill the shoes of the predecessor if the bar is set too high.
-Paul Achen and George Achen worked together from December 2013 until June 2014 serving the Vancouver church, which helped in a seamless transition.
+Fr.
+Paul took charge of the church in June 2014.

 July 1997: HG Dr. Thomas Mar Makarios had an unofficial visit to Vancouver and a Holy Qurbana was conducted.